kura/blackhole/README.rst

 Configuration options can be passed via the command line as below:

+  --workers=NUM					Number of child workers to spawn [default: # of CPUs/cores + 1 master]
   --host=IP					IP address to bind go [default: 0.0.0.0] --port=PORT				Port to listen for connections on [default: 25] --pid=FILE				File to write process information to [default: /tmp/blackhole.pid]